The Andreia Philosophy

 • Premium

 If you have a background in dance or martial arts, this will come easier to you.
-Snowboarding, skateboarding, other balance skills will also improve your rope skipping.
+Snowboarding, skateboarding, other balance-involved sports will also improve your rope skipping.

 It takes on average a month of diligent practice to become adept at rope skipping.
 Longer, if you aren’t committed.